-Murchison Minerals Ltd. is a Canadian-based exploration company with a diversified portfolio of properties, including the Brabant-McKenzie zinc-copper deposit (the "Deposit") in north-central Saskatchewan and the HPM nickel-copper-cobalt project in Québec.
-The Company holds gold claims in the Pickle lake area of northwestern Ontario and also holds claims forming the Cloridorme property, a high alumina shale formation that is contiguous and essentially an extension of the Marin deposit of Orbite Technologies Inc., located on the Gaspé Peninsula in eastern Québec.
-Murchison also holds six exploration licences prospective for nickel and gold exploration in central Uganda.
+Murchison is a Canadian based exploration company with a diversified portfolio of properties, including the high-grade Brabant-McKenzie zinc-copper-silver deposit in north-central Saskatchewan, the HPM Nickel/Copper/Cobalt project in Quebec and holds gold claims in the Pickle Lake area of northwestern Ontario.
+Murchison also owns the Cloridorme high alumina shale formation, which is contiguous and essentially an extension of the Marin deposit of Orbite Technologies Inc. located on the Gaspe Peninsula in eastern Quebec.
 The Company expects to acquire additional properties as attractive opportunities are identified.
 The Company does not have any projects that generate revenue at this time.
 The Company's ability to carry out its business plan in the future rests entirely on its ability to secure equity and other financings or realize cash from the sale of assets.